aquasecurity/tracee/docs/docs/events/overview.md

 tracee --policies sample_policy.yaml
 ```

-If no event is passed with [filters] or [policies], tracee will start with a sane default.
+If no event is passed with [filters] or [policies], tracee will start with a set of default events.
 Below a list of tracee default events.

 ### Default events